 Explore the hills and local villages on foot, or drive to nearby forests, gorges and mountains for beautiful walks and hikes.
 Head south from Malia to the area around the villages of Krasi and Kera, for walks along the trails of the forest of Chamoprina, the Roza Gorge or, for experienced hikers only, the Embasa Gorge.
 Ask Lydia for more suggestions.

 Don’t miss the archaeological site of the Minoan Palace of Knossos (half an hour by car).
 Try to be there when it opens (normally 8 am) before the crowds arrive and the sun burns.
 Or go late in the afternoon; the site usually stays open until sunset.
 Combine your trip to Knossos with a visit to the impressive archaeological museum in Heraklion.

 There are several ways to get to Crete.
 There are international airports near Heraklion and Hania, and ferries from Piraeus arrive at Hania, Rethymno, Heraklion and Agios Nikolaos.
 To get to Villa Ippocampi it is best to fly or take a ferry to Iraklion.
 The drive from the airport (or port) of Iraklion takes less than half an hour.
 You should head east on the national road and turn off after roughly 24 km at the sign for Hersonissos and Stalida.
 After 2 km, at the Stop sign, you turn left.
-After 1 km you will see a supermarket (Select).
+After 1 km you will see a supermarket (Spar).
 Turn left immediately on to the little road that leads uphill, turn left again after 1 km and you will see Villa Ippocampi on your right.